A Shape of Light

-A Shape of Light (stylized in all lowercase; also known by its full title A Shape of Light: A Silent Voice The Movie Original Soundtrack) is a soundtrack album by Japanese EBM musician and composer Kensuke Ushio, which serves as the official movie soundtrack for Japanese animation movie A Silent Voice.
+A Shape of Light (short for A Silent Voice Original Soundtrack: A Shape of Light; stylised in all lowercase) is a soundtrack album by Japanese EBM musician and composer Kensuke Ushio, which serves as the official film soundtrack for Japanese animated film A Silent Voice.

 The soundtrack contains 61 tracks on two CDs and has a running-time of about two hours.
-The album was released on September 14, 2016, via Pony Canyon.
+It was released on September 14, 2016, by Pony Canyon.
 A western release was done in 2017 by Anime Limited in English-speaking countries and Europe.
 The vinyl version is known as Shape B and has the same track listing but with a different cover.

 A Shape of Light peaked at no. 74 on the Japanese Albums Chart where it lasted for about five weeks in the rankings.

 Production history

-Kensuke Ushio who creates EBM music under his moniker agraph. was announced to be the soundtrack's composer in May 2016 after he got asked to write the music for Kyoto Animation's anime movie A Silent Voice back in 2015.
+Kensuke Ushio was announced as the soundtrack's composer in May 2016, after being asked to write the music for Kyoto Animation's anime movie A Silent Voice in 2015.

-Most of the tracks were composed by Ushio himself while all tracks called inv are based on the Invention No. 1 in C major, BWV 772 originally composed by Johann Sebastian Bach.
+Most of the tracks were composed by Ushio himself while all tracks titled inv are based on the Invention No. 1 in C major, BWV 772 originally composed by Johann Sebastian Bach.
 Ushio worked alongside movie director Naoko Yamada which had a very similar point of view when it came across the concept of the film and music.
 Kensuke Ushio described the movie as Shōya's story that deals about his contacts with other people and how treats them, which was a universal theme when it came to bring it out of context.
 For working on the film's music Ushio was shown several scenarios.
 He stated that he put full effort in the recordings of the sounds.

 The movie soundtrack was recorded at the Maruni Studio in Tokyo, Japan.
-The track slt featured guest musician Yuji Katsui on violin.
+The track slt featured guest violinist Yuji Katsui from Rovo.
 The mixing of the first disc was done by Hiroshi Kitashiro, while Ushio mixed the second CD himself.
-The mastering was done at Kimken Studio, Tochigi, Japan.
+The mastering was done at Kimken Studio, Nasu, Tokyo, Japan.

 In an interview Ushio stated he had not really worked on film scores that often before working on A Silent Voice's soundtrack.
 Yamada, who was familiar with Ushio's music, contacted his management requesting his involvement in composing the soundtrack.
 The work on the film's score began when most parts of the storyboard had to be elaborated.
 The studio works ended when sound director Yuta Tsuruoka got the final musical concept and approved it.